Zapata9664/printf/README.md

 ### Steps:

-1. Clone the repository
+1. Clone the repository.
-2. Check the correct repository and files
+2. Check the correct repository and files.
 3. Run this command in the terminal for compile all files ended in .c : "gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c"
+4. Check te file ended in .out and execute.